loyjoy/academy/basic/menu/data/data.md

 This area is structured in the same way as the tab for [giveaways](#3-giveaways).
 The only difference is that there is no button for the winner drawing, as these have already been selected automatically.

+### 5. Codes

+#### Manage coupons
+First, select the experience in which you want to manage the coupons.
+You can add new coupons.
+To do this, either download the example CSV file using the button 'Download example CSV' and then upload it again using the button
+'Upload CSV' or upload your CSV file using this button.
+CSV files can also be uploaded in the module itself.
+You can also see which coupons have already been awarded.
+You will receive the email of the coupon winner, when they received the coupon (issued at) and when the coupon was created.
+You have the chance to download the information as a CSV file.
+The coupon codes are then listed in the file.
+In addition, the winner and when he or she won the coupon is listed.
+You can either delete the data individually via the bin symbol or you can delete all of them via the button 'Delete all entries' at the top right.
+If you do not delete the data yourself, it will be deleted automatically after 720 days.

+#### Manage codes

+#### Coupons
+In this section you can see all the coupon codes from the entire tenant.
+For each code, you can see who won it and when.
+In addition, you can see in which experience it is awarded and when the coupon was added there.
+You can either delete the data individually via the bin symbol or you can delete all of them via the button 'Delete all entries' at the top right.
+If you do not delete the data yourself, it will be deleted automatically after 720 days.

 ### 5. Runtime log

 The runtime log stores events, which have occurred for the tenant in the last 7 days.
 Typical log entries e.g. are that customers signed up in the chat, or that errors have happened when communicating with remote REST apis such as Salesforce.